 The whole warm-up session should take around 10 minutes.
 The best time for warm-ups should begin at least 30 minutes before your speech.
 If it is done too early, you might ‘freeze-up’ again.

 Right before you go to the microphone, focus on your breath.
 Deep and calm breathing will help you avoid feeling suffocated.
+Taking a few deep breaths will help calm the nerves and leave you feeling centered and ready for the task.

 Don’t underestimate the warm-up.
 When you see a speaker with an awkward face, shaking or breaking voice, then you know it is the lack of warming up.